-Within the Private Education Loan portfolio, loans 90 days or greater past due are nonperforming.
+Within the Private Education Loan portfolio, we deem loans greater than 90 days past due as nonperforming.
 FFELP Loans are at least 97 percent guaranteed as to their principal and accrued interest by the federal government in the event of default and, therefore, we do not deem FFELP Loans as nonperforming from a credit risk perspective at any point in their life cycle prior to claim payment and continue to accrue interest on those loans through the date of claim.